ZeroQI/Absolute-Series-Scanner/README.md

 You can specify the guid to use the following way:
 - In custom search serie name by adding " [guid_type-id_number]" at the end
 - In Serie folder name by adding " [guid_type-id_number]" at the end
-- guid_type.id file inside the serie folder with the tvdbid in it, ex: "114801" without double quotes
+- In guid_type.id inside serie folder with the id in it (ex: tvdb.id file with tvdbid "114801" without double quotes in it)

 Hama supports the following guid_type:
 - anidb for AniDB.net